With all the travel I have done, I never knew how bad jet lag could be - until I returned from India.

 Jet Lag - More Than Simple Sleep Problems

 It can happen to anyone, even travelers who regularly fly across multiple time zones without any trouble.
 You may not experience it for years and then suddenly, for some strange reason, on one trip, it will happen.
 Just read the almost 100 comments below and you'll learn all about seasoned travelers suddenly struck by jet lag.

 According to the Mayo Clinic it takes "about a day to recover for each time zone crossed."
 Yes, but that's for the average traveler.
 Me?
 I travel all the time.
 This rule of thumb couldn't apply to me.
 Well, it did.
 I crossed ten time zones and on the tenth day I finally started feeling a bit better.
 However, it took longer still.
 It was a good three weeks before I really felt somewhat normal.

-Jet Lag is the result of messing with our circadian rhythm – as the website of the UK’s National Health Service says your “biological clock is usually synchronized with your local time so that you feel hungry in the morning and sleepy in the evening.”
+Jet Lag is the result of messing with our circadian rhythm.
+As the website of the UK's National Health Service says your "biological clock is usually synchronized with your local time so that you feel hungry in the morning and sleepy in the evening."
 By shifting your day dramatically within a very short period of time (overnight), we experience the effects of jet lag.
 The NHS offers 19 symptoms.
-I had:
+I had eight of them including:

 - sore muscles